Introduction

 Q: Can I unblock someone on Google Chat if I change my mind?

 A: Yes.
-Go to your blocked list under Google Chat settings and remove the person.
+Go to your blocked list under Google Chat settings and remove the blocked person.
 Just note that unblocking doesn’t restore past messages.

 Q: If I block someone, will they know?